Calculating the Fibonacci numbers

 If we really want to be a tryhard we can note that we can turn the recursive definition into a matrix equation:

 So now we want to calculate the exponential of a matrix.
-This can be done in operations by using the Russian peasant algorithm (which is typically presented as an algorithm for multiplication, but it works for exponentiation as well if we replace the doubling by squaring and the addition by multiplication).
+This can be done in log(n)\log(n) operations by using the Russian peasant algorithm (which is typically presented as an algorithm for multiplication, but it works for exponentiation as well if we replace the doubling by squaring and the addition by multiplication).

 Putting this together we get